gongpengjun/GPJDataDrivenTableView/README.md

 __GPJDataDrivenTableView__ is a data-driven way to use UITableView.
 It is easy to use.
 It is friendly to evolve with change of requirements.

+`GPJDataDrivenTableView` has the following benefits:

+- the interface is intuitive, easy to use
+  * just call `-[GPJDataDrivenTableView reloadDataArray:]`
+- two-way data mapping (Binding)
+  * mapping from XXXData to XXXCell based on class name
+  * send action from XXXCell to XXXData through `GPJBaseData.didSelectAction` block
+- decouple code by cell type, gain fine granularity code decouple
+  * XXXData and XXXCell resides in XXXData.h/.m
+  * YYYData and YYYCell resides in YYYData.h/.m

 ## Installation

 ### CocoaPods